Pirates score twice in 9th, rally past Reds 3-2

 ROSTER MOVE

-The Pirates recalled OF Jason Martin from the alternate training site and placed OF Anthony Alford was placed on the 10-day disabled list.
-Alford sustained a season-ending broken elbow on Saturday night when he crashed into the fence chasing a home run by Cincinnati’s Tucker Barnhart.
+The Pirates recalled OF Jason Martin from the alternate training site and placed OF Anthony Alford on the 10-day disabled list.
+Alford sustained a season-ending broken right elbow on Saturday night when he crashed into the fence chasing a home run by Cincinnati’s Tucker Barnhart.

 Claimed off waivers from the Toronto Blue Jays on Aug.
 27, Alford had started four of the previous five games in center field.
-INF/OF Cole Tucker figures to get most of the starts in center for the remained of the season.
+Tucker figures to get most of the starts in center for the remained of the season.

 TRAINER’S ROOM